alexhsamuel/alexhsamuel.github.io/programming language problems.md

 - `GET /notes` - returns a list of all note IDs and titles
 - `GET /notes?s=TERM` - returns a list of all note IDs and titles matching TERM

+The service is backed by a persistent database of some sort.
+User account credentials are retrieved from the database.